 I would like to make sure I am interpreting the revised rule 132.55 c) correctly.
 Per the new personnel requirements for CMHC, we would have to complete annual background checks for all employees, correct?

 A: The language in 132.55 c) states: Annually, at a minimum, comply with all requirements set forth in the Health Care Worker Background Check Act and in the DPH Rules.
 The requirement that CSP’s and CMHC’s adhere to Illinois Department of Public Health’s rules at 77 Ill.
 Adm.
-Code 955. has not changed.
+Code 955 has not changed.
 It currently requires an annual background check.

 Rule 132.55 d) Ensure that all assessment activities and subsequent individual treatment plans are developed with the active involvement of a QMHP and the clinical review of an LPHA.
 Does this have to be Face-to-Face QMHP involvement or could it be over the phone, via staffings, etc.?